rrovetto/Orbital-Space-Ontology-Project/index.md

 ### Ontologies being developed include
 * The Orbital Debris Ontology (ODO) (1)
   Near Future: the ODO OWL file will be located at www.purl.org/space-ontology/odo.owl

 * The Space Situational Awareness Ontology (SSAO) (2)
   Near Future: the SSAO OWL file will be located at www.purl.org/space-ontology/ssao.owl
   The SSAO has been used by an [ontology-driver orrery](https://github.com/daoneil/spacemission/tree/master/OntologyDrivenOrrery) project at NASA.

 * Orbital Ontology - a generic base ontology containing the core orbital terms used by ODO, SSAO and other terms (subject to revisiono, merger, etc.)

 Each ontology may form a sub-domain of the overall scope, collectively forming a _modular architecture_ for reuse is distinct applications.
 For example, an ontology of orbital space environment requires modeling the object, events, their interrelations; and the observations, measurements, and astrodynamic modeling thereof.

-**SEEKING funded opportunities such as**
-* Contract work, distance work
-* Grants (e.g., with NASA, ESA, EU, etc.)
-* University professors or organizations to apply for grants (contact author for details)
-* Author seeks a university degree studentship (toward a BS or MS in a space discipline; and a PhD in ontology, philosophy, or an interdisciplinary PhD with space).

 ### Publications
 * (1)_“[An Ontological Architecture for Orbital Debris Data](http://link.springer.com/article/10.1007/s12145-015-0233-3)”_, Rovetto, R.J.
 (Aug 6 2015) Earth Science Informatics, 9(1), 67-82 (submitted 2014).
 Springer Berlin Heidelberg.
 DOI: 10.1007/s12145-015-0233-3